1. Property photo 1 of 48

 Description

-5 Woodston Oast House is a beautifully presented hop kiln conversion offering generous and well-arranged accommodation across three floors.
-The ground floor features a welcoming entrance hall, a spacious kitchen and family room and a useful cloakroom.
-The first floor provides a large living room with dual aspect windows and an additional double bedroom.
-The second floor includes the impressive primary bedroom with a vaulted ceiling, exposed timbers and a spiral staircase rising to its mezzanine ensuite, together with a further bedroom and a well-appointed shower room.
+5 Woodston Oast House is a hop kiln conversion arranged over three floors.
+The current owners have lived here since March 2006 and were the first owners following conversion.
+The ground floor includes an entrance hall, kitchen and family room and cloakroom.
+The first floor offers a large dual aspect living room and a double bedroom.
+The second floor features the primary bedroom with vaulted ceiling, exposed timbers and mezzanine ensuite, together with a further bedroom and shower room.

-Outside, the private southwest facing garden includes a broad terrace, level lawn and established borders with far reaching rural views.
-The property benefits from ample driveway parking and a single garage, all set within a peaceful hamlet just moments from Tenbury Wells.
-Additionally, there are fishing pools at the neighbouring property and the River Teme is at the bottom of the long driveway, providing scenic and recreational opportunities for nature lovers.
+Outside, the private southwest facing garden has a terrace, level lawn and established borders with far reaching rural views.
+The property also benefits from ample driveway parking and a single garage, set in a peaceful hamlet near Tenbury Wells, with fishing pools nearby and the River Teme nearby.

 - A spacious three bedroom hop kiln conversion arranged over three floors with well-proportioned living space.